fortran-lang/stdlib/doc/specs/stdlib_specialfunctions_gamma.md

 ### Description

-The regularized gamma quotient p, also known as normalized incomplete gamma function, is defined as:
+The regularized gamma quotient P, also known as normalized incomplete gamma function, is defined as:

 P(p,x)=\gamma(p,x)/\Gamma(p)